ourairquality/oaq-esp-open-rtos/README.md

 Currently supporting the [Plantower](http://plantower/) PMS1003, PMS3003, PMS5003, and PMS7003 particle counters.

+Supports the SHT21 temperature and relative humidity sensors.
+This data might be important for qualifying if the air conditions support reliable PM measurement.

 ## Building

 Follow the build instructions for esp-open-rtos, and when the examples are running copy this code into `examples/oaq/`.